 SMART Recovery is a support group and has now grown into an internationally recognized organization with more than 800 meetings worldwide.
 It emphasizes self-determination and finds labels such as “alcoholics” or “addicts” as detrimental.

-The 4-Point Program
+The SMART Recovery Structure: A 4-Point Program

 The main structure of the SMART program is based on the following four principles: